 Each location experiences an idiosyncratic virus shock.
 Following this, the virus can spread through both consumption and employment within a given location.
 Individuals may also spread the virus across locations by travelling from place to place.
 An aggregate social planner can implement mitigation policy, proxied by consumption tax, to maximize the welfare of the country.
 Mitigation policy can be varied across locations, which allows for economic and welfare comparisons between a common national policy and location-specific policy.

 Epidemic model: Modified version of the SIR model from Eichenbaum et al. (2020), which features multiple locations, where the virus is transmitted within and across states through consumption and employment.
 The main difference between this model and the SIR model of Eichenbaum et al. (2020) is the presence of travel cost in the transmission mechanism equation.

 Economic model: States are closed economies except for virus transmission.
 Consumers maximize utility over an infinite horizon subject to the budget constraint, which includes the consumption tax as a proxy for mitigation policy.
 Continuum of representative firms produce goods via linear production technology, which is a function of labour.
 Government levies tax rate on consumption and maintains a balanced budget.

-The paper embeds an extension of the classic SIPSIR model in a New Keynesian model and develop a framework where economic decisions and virus dynamics interlink.
+The paper embeds an extension of the classic SIPSIR model in a New Keynesian model and develops a framework where economic decisions and virus dynamics interlink.
 It analyzes the roles of two monetary policy tools, i.e. conventional interest rate policy and forward guidance, during a pandemic.

 In the model, a rise in consumption increases the probability of becoming infected.
 Therefore, the agent has to strike a balance between the willingness to consume and the desire to avoid infection.
 The intertemporal substitution channel is, therefore, partly impaired, and households’ consumption is less sensitive to real interest rate changes than normal times.